AkankshaRondla/carbon_emission_prediction/README.md

 ## Results and Visualizations

-The `Carbon_Emision_Prediction3.ipynb` notebook includes a plot titled 'Forecasted CO₂ Emissions per Capita (Next 20 Years)', which visualizes the future trends of CO₂ emissions.
-Additionally, `Carbon_Emision_Prediction2 (1).ipynb` contains various plots for understanding the dataset characteristics and relationships between features.
+The `Carbon_Emision_Prediction3.ipynb` notebook includes a plot titled 'Forecasted CO₂ Emissions per Capita (Next 20 Years)', which visualizes the future trends of CO₂ emissions based on the trained model.
+Additionally, `Carbon_Emision_Prediction2 (1).ipynb` contains various plots for understanding the dataset characteristics and relationships between features, including a "4D plot" that helps in visualizing complex interactions between multiple variables.

 ## Contributing